Tuition and funding

 Scholarships are awarded each year for student members of the Health Information Management Systems Society who are pursuing graduate work in a field related to health information management.

 Peace Corps partnerships

 The MHI program and the U.S. Peace Corps have partnered to promote positive impact in the world, reduction of disparity and improvement of the quality of life for all.
 Through our Peace Corps partnership, students can apply their unique skills and knowledge to advance health through usable and responsive information technologies.
-Two paths allow students to combine a Health Informatics graduate education with Peace Corps service:

 The Paul D. Coverdell Fellows Program offers financial support to those who have served in the Peace Corps prior to enrolling in the MHI program.
 Returned Peace Corps Volunteers will use the skills they developed abroad to complete internships in underserved U.S. communities, gaining valuable professional experience.